dxc-technology/halstack-style-guide/components/upload/README.md

 - The size or other information of the file
 - An icon representing the actual status of the file (in progress, done, error)

-When all the files are well loaded and the user wants to upload the files to the server, the only action to be performed is the click on the upload button.
+When all the files are loaded and the user wants to upload the files to the server, the only action to be performed is the click on the upload button.
 If the action goes right, an alert message with a success status will be displayed, in other cases, an error will pop up indicating the reason.

 ### Modes

-There is only one mode for this component specification, in the following section is introduced.
+There are two different modes for the upload component, one of them is used to upload a single file thus the representation of the component is much simple and takes less space in the screen compared with the multi file upload version, which is used to select several files in a row.

+Modes for the component: __single__ and __multiple__.

 ### States